CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 Review the list, filtering as needed (click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/15-Filter/filter-1.svg" height="18" width="18" alt="Filter Switch List">}}) to determine if the switches you want to upgrade are included.

-If the switches you are looking to upgrade are not present in the final list, you can use the Switch Discovery feature to locate them and include them in the LCM inventory.
+If the switches you are looking to upgrade are not present in the final list, you can:

+- Work with the list you have
+- Verify the missing switches are reachable using `ping`
+- Verify NetQ Agent is fresh for switches that already have the agent installed using `netq show agents`
+- Run the Switch Discovery feature to install NetQ Agent and upgrade Cumulus Linux on the switches (refer to {{<link title="Lifecycle Management#Install or Upgrade Cumulus NetQ" text="Install or Upgrade Cumulus NetQ">}})

 After all of the switches you want to upgrade are contained in the list, you can assign roles to them.

 ### Role Management

-Four pre-defined switch roles are available based on the CLOS architecture:
+Four pre-defined switch roles are available based on a CLOS architecture:

 - Superspine
 - Spine